Ongoing donations help keep the site running. Contribute to this website by clicking the Donate button. Many thanks to all who have donated.

 Find the circuit diagram and connections on both the Fade and Fading pages.

-Connect the 220 ohm resistor to Arduino pin 9.
+Use a breadboard to connect a 220 ohm resistor to Arduino pin 9.
 Connect the other end of the resistor to the anode of the LED.
 Connect the cathode of the LED to one of the Arduino GND pins.

 In the Arduino IDE, select either File → Examples → 1.Basics → Fade or File → Examples → 3.Analog → Fading to open the sketch for this project.
 Verify and upload the sketch.